danahynes/Asus-L410M-Numpad/README.md

 ```
 You can also download the
 [latest release](http://github.com/danahynes/Asus_L410M_Numpad/releases/latest),
-unzip it, install libevdev, and run the install.sh file from there.
+unzip it, and run the install.sh file from there.

 # Uninstalling